Two-component inner--outer scaling model for the wall-pressure spectrum at high Reynolds number: Model definitions

 \subsection{Model A--Log-Normal}

-For $g_1$ and $g_2$ in Model A, we will assume that their contributions to the premultiplied energy distribution can be modelled using log-normal distributions in $T$.
-That is, we propose
+For $g_1$ and $g_2$ in Model A, we will assume that their contributions to the pre-multiplied energy distribution can be modelled using log-normal distributions in $T$.
+That is, we propose {

-The energy content is thus distributed around the (non-dimensional) periods for the inner and outer contributions to the spectrum ($\overline{T}^+, \overline{T}^o$), with the frequency range of the distributions described by ($\sigma_1, \sigma_2$).
+} The energy content is thus distributed around the (non-dimensional) periods for the inner and outer contributions to the spectrum ($\overline{T}^+, \overline{T}^o$), with the frequency range of the distributions described by ($\sigma_1, \sigma_2$). $\overline{T}^+$ represents the temporal centre of the energetic contributions from the inner {component}, while $\overline{T}^o$ represents the centre of the contributions from the outer {component}. $\sigma_1, \sigma_2$ represent the width of the distributions, controlling their frequency range.
 A viscous damping term $r_v$ is active for $T^+ \lesssim 15$, defined by the smooth step function